ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/security/_credential_requirements.md

 - The data holder **SHOULD** implement additional controls to minimise the risk of interception of the OTP through the selected delivery mechanism.
 - The provided OTP **MUST** only be used for authentication for CDR based sharing and **MUST NOT** be usable for the authorisation of other transactions or actions.
 - The provided OTP **MUST** be invalidated after a period of time at the discretion of the data holder.
 This expiry period **SHOULD** facilitate enough time for the customer to reasonably complete the authorisation process.
-- The provided OTP **SHALL** be numeric digits and be between 6 and 10 digits in length.
+- The provided OTP **MUST** be numeric digits and be between 6 and 10 digits in length.
-- The data holder **SHALL** ensure that OTPs are generated using cryptographically secure mechanisms that provide unpredictability, such as CSPRNG or TOTP.
+- The data holder **MUST** ensure that OTPs are generated using cryptographically secure mechanisms that provide unpredictability, such as CSPRNG or TOTP.
-- The data holder **SHALL** deliver OTPs to a channel that has been pre-registered by the end user and is currently elected by them to receive authentication secrets.
+- The data holder **MUST** deliver OTPs to a channel that has been pre-registered by the end user and is currently elected by them to receive authentication secrets.
 - The data holder **SHOULD** implement additional controls to minimise the risk of enumeration attacks via the redirect page.

 ```diff